speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-19-[OS] Process Concept.md

 ![image-20220907235624346](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20220907235624346.png)

-- Medium-term scheduler can be added if degree of multiple programming needs to decrease
+- **Medium-term scheduler** <u>can be added if degree of multiple programming needs to decrease</u>
   - Sometimes system load needs to be readjusted
-  - Remove process from memory, store on disk, bring back in from disk to continue execution: swapping
+  - **Remove process from memory, store on disk, bring back in from disk to continue execution: swapping**

 - Some systems do not have